grahampaterson/Spotify-artists-playlist/README.md

 "FEATURES"
 ---------------
-If you rename a playlist it will no longer associate with that playlist and creates a new playlist with NAME If you try use the name of an existing playlist it will replace all the songs in that playlist You cannot delete a playlist if you did not create it with this tool, but if you add songs to an existing playlist then you are able to
+If you rename a playlist it will no longer associate with that playlist and creates a new playlist with NAME -If you try use the name of an existing playlist it will replace all the songs in that playlist- You cannot delete a playlist if you did not create it with this tool, but if you add songs to an existing playlist then you are able to